NuclearManD/NeoNetApi/ROUTING.md

 Routing files tell Uplink Managers how to route NRL packets.
 They allow easy configuration of routes.

+File extension should be '.nnr' for "NeoNet Route file"

 ### Format

 Each line follows the format: